ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/validation.rst

-In addition to this process, the safety manager (or a person delegated by the safety manager) must review the documents before each release, checking that the documentation's contents are valid, up-to-date, and complete, that all applicable requirements have been successfully covered.
+In addition to this process, the safety manager (or a person delegated by the safety manager) must review the documents before each release, checking that the documentation's contents are valid, up-to-date, and complete, and that all applicable requirements have been successfully covered.

 They must also do a quick check to ensure there are no unexpected problems